Alpha Lipoic Acid For Skin: Benefits, How To Use, And Risks

 As a skincare ingredient, alpha-lipoic acid is extremely versatile.
 It is both water- and fat-soluble and can be consumed in the form of supplements or applied topically in the forms of creams and gels.

-For those looking to incorporate alpha-lipoic acid in your skincare routine through topical application, you can go for a cream, gel, moisturizer, or a serum containing the ingredient after consulting your doctor.
+For those looking to incorporate alpha-lipoic acid in your skincare routine through topical application, you can go for a cream, gel, moisturizer, or a serum containing the ingredient.
+Generally, it pairs well with hyaluronic acid, niacinamide, and ceramides.
+You should avoid using it with other antioxidants like vitamin C or acids like AHAs to prevent irritation.
+Always consult a dermatologist before adding alpha-lipoic acid to your skincare routine, especially if you already use other actives.

 Infographic: More About Alpha-Lipoic Acid